pg-support/supt-km/docs/4. Processes/c. Post-sale/Refund Process.md

 ![[Pasted image 20230323163122.png]]

 5).
 Select all the products that need to be refunded and **deselect** the "Restock item" option.
-(We should not restock any type of product during the refund process.)
-Fill in the refund reason accordingly.
+(We should not restock any type of product during the refund process.) **Fill in the refund reason accordingly**.

    ![[Pasted image 20230323180526.png]]